krorvik/pg-op-gke-quickstart/docs/move_from_vm.md

 # Moving a database from an oldschool VM to postgres-operated cluster

-WARNING: This procedure is not functional on RedHat based servers, as the postgresql.conf and pg_hba.conf files are in $DATADIR.
-Bad idea, Red Hat ;)

 To move a database into a postgres-operated cluster, we recommend using WAL-G to place a PITR-enabled archive in a bucket the operated cluster has access to.
 The config for the old cluster is quite simple, and does not require outside access.

 We assume here we have a k8s cluster up and running, and the operator installed as the manifests in this repo shows.
 That is, a bucket called gs://rl-poc is available, and the cluster can read it (and preferably write to it, if you want your postgres-operated clusters backed up).